JonathanThorpe/httpmon_kafka_pgsql/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                        specify the configuration file (Environment Variable:
+                        APP_CONFIG).
-                        specify the configuration file -v, --version         show application version
+  -v, --version         show application version
   -m {agent,writer,init-schema,dbdump}, --mode {agent,writer,init-schema,dbdump}
-                        run as monitoring agent or writer. agent: run as the monitoring agent, writer: database writer / consumer,
+                        run as monitoring agent or writer (Environment
+                        Variable: APP_MODE) agent: run as the monitoring agent, writer: database writer / consumer, init-
-                        init-schema: initialise the PostgreSQL database
+                        schema: initialise the PostgreSQL database schema.
-                        schema. dbdump: dump database contents
+                        dbdump: dump database contents
 ```
+The `--config` parameter can also be specified as the `APP_CONFIG` environment variable and refers to a path to the configuration YAML file.

-The mode parameter specifies how the program is run:
+The `--mode` parameter (also specifyable as `APP_MODE`) specifies how the program is run:
 * **agent**: Runs as the HTTP Monitoring Agent / Producer.
 * **writer**: Runs as the Consumer / Writer.
 * **init-schema**: Creates the database schema.
 Does not drop the table if it already exists.